lubuntu-team/manual/source/3/3.2/3.2.19/bluetooth_manager.rst

 To change settings on wheter your bluetooth is visible to other devices or your name on bluetooth select :menuselection:`Adapter --> Prefrences`.
 To make your bluetooth not show up when other people are selecting bluetooth devices to connect to select :guilabel:`Hidden`.
 To have your bluetooth adapter show up whenever anyone searches select :guilabel:`Always visible`.
 To have your bluetooth appear for a short amount of time select :guilabel:`Temporarily Visible` and then use the slider to select the amount of time to make the adapter visible.
 To change the name you show up on wifi type your name in the :guilabel:`Name` field.

-To transfer a file over bluetooth press the :guilabel:`Send file` button.
+To transfer a file over bluetooth press the :guilabel:`Send file` button or right click the adapater and select :menuselection:`Send a file`.
 Then a file picker will pop up to select the file.
 The recipent of the file may be prompted to need to accept the file.

 To connect to a saved bluetooth device left click to select the device and :menuselection:`Device --> Connect`.
 To cancel a connection press the :guilabel:`X` button.
 To view info on a paired device :menuselection:`Device --> Info`.
 To block a device :menuselection:`Device --> Block`.
 To disconnect a device :menuselection:`Device --> Disconnect`.
 To rename a bluetooth device :menuselection:`Device ---> Rename device` and type in what you want and press :guilabel:`OK`.